 Welcome!

-I completed my BA in Political Science at Chulalongkorn University and my MA in International Studies with a concentration in Southeast Asia at Johns Hopkins University School of Advanced International Studies (SAIS).
+I hold a BA in Political Science from Chulalongkorn University, an MA in International Relations (with a concentration in Southeast Asia) from the Johns Hopkins University School of Advanced International Studies (SAIS), and a Ph.D. in Political Science and International Relations from the University of Southern California.

 "Thailand’s Engagement with China’s Belt and Road Initiative: Strong Will, Slow Implementation," Asian Perspective 45(2), 349-374. doi:10.1353/apr.2021.0004." [link]